 We currently only lend to borrowers based on southern Vancouver Island, B.C., Canada.

 Core Loan Program

-Community Micro Lending’s Core Loan Program offers two types of loans: Business (including start-up & expansion) and Training (for those looking build skills to find or improve work).
+Community Micro Lending’s Core Loan Program offers two types of loans: Business (including start-up and expansion) and Training (for those looking to build skills to find or improve work).

-Applications are thorough and include a business or learning plan, budget and cashflow, letters of reference and other materials.
+Applications are not difficult, but they are thorough.
+They include a business or learning plan, budget and cashflow, letters of reference and other materials.
 We treat the application process like a learning opportunity and staff and volunteers are available to help applicants with the preparation of their applications.
 Please call or email us to learn more.

 START-UP LOANS – If you’re about to launch or have been operating for less than a year, you can apply for a start-up loan of up to $5000.